EliasB8/100-days-of-code/log.md

 ### Day 48: August 21, Friday, 2020

 **Today's Progress**: Today I completed the React-Redux module from Front-End Libraries certificate @freecodecamp.
 Working on Random Quote Generator project almost 50% done I will hopefully finish it by tomorrow.

+### Day 49 and 50: August 22 and 23, Sunday, 2020

+**Today's Progress**: I completed the Random Quote Generator project from Front-End Libraries certificate @freecodecamp projects.
+Here is the link ... https://bmebi.csb.app/